criminaljusticehub/migration-sprint-board/README.md

 ## About the Criminal Justice Hub

 The Criminal Justice Hub is a collaborative initiative aimed at creating a more efficient, transparent, and fair justice system.
-We work with various stakeholders, including law enforcement, legal professionals, community organizations, and technologists, to design services that address the complex challenges within the criminal justice sector.
+We work with various stakeholders, including law enforcement, legal professionals, community organisations, and technologists, to design services that address the complex challenges within the criminal justice sector.

 ## Repository Structure